IanRiceDev/hex/README.md

 ## .EXE in "Main" folder the sub-folder of dist
 ### Project status: Working but buged
 ### Bugs knowen
-* Randomly tells user they a invalid letter
+* Randomly tells user they a have entered a invalid letter